 This is just one example, as humanitarian hero Frank Chikane was involved in many groups that brought change to South Africa.
 He was constantly detained without trial and arrested by apartheid security forces, but his strong spirit and will carried him through.

-Almost 30 years later, Frank Chikane is a respected and admired humanitarian figure all over the globe.
+Decades later, Frank Chikane is a respected and admired humanitarian figure all over the globe.
 He was reinstated as a priest in 1990 and received numerous awards for the work that he has done.

 Chikane has a Masters degree in Theology (University of Natal, 1992) as well as a Masters in Public Administration (J F Kennedy School of Government, Harvard University, 1995).
-He was director general in the office of the deputy president from 1994-1999, and director general in the office of the president from 1999-2008.
+He was Director General in the office of the deputy president from 1994-1999, and Director General in the office of the president from 1999-2008.

 The Rev Chikane retains a national profile but has been devoting more time to his congregation in recent years.